-Take, for instance, two authors.
-The first has written a book on a nomadic tribe in a desert state in Rajasthan and their climate adaptability and the other has written a futuristic romance drama.
-Both want to publish their book the next month, October.
-Which book is more urgent?
+Let's take two specific examples.
+Imagine two authors.
+The first has written a book on the sustainable lifestyle of nomadic tribe in a desert state in Rajasthan and the other has written a futuristic romance drama.
+Both want to publish their book asap.
+You will agree that readers are not dying to read their book or any book, unless of course they literally are, in which case, it is likely it is a very successful book.
+You get the point, right?

 Imagine you are the author of the futurist romance, ask yourself if readers of this genre or related genres spend more time reading in a particular month?
 Could you do a survey among a group online?
 You can also find out on the basis of the books released in this genre in the last few weeks.
-Go ahead and study their trailers and the audience reaction.
-You must understand the market to assess the best time to launch your book.
+A simple online research of the market of your genre and subgenre is the most useful but often ignored step to understand what's the best time to launch your book.

-If you are the author of the said non-fiction book, imagine that there is a cyclical event that can be the talking point for the book?
+If you are the author of the said non-fiction book, imagine that there is an event that can be the talking point for the book.
 Will that help you get a few media outlets to cover the book?
-If the event happens at the end of every year, will September be considered too early release?
-How will visibility and sales get affected?
+If the event happens at the end of every year, will you publish it accordingly?
+How will visibility and sales get affected if you published it way too early or later?
+When is your target reader most likely to want to read and/or talk about the said topic and event?
+The questions you ask, hence, should help find out what's the best for your book.

 Modern human beings are used to quick results.
-Author are not any different.
-If you want the value that comes with the reputation of a big publishing house, then you must understand that there are rules and processes to be followed.
+Authors are not any different.
+If you want the pride and prestige that comes with the reputation of a big publishing house, then you must understand that there are rules and processes to be followed.

 · In the case your book has been accepted, the publisher can take up to 18 months to publish the book.
 The number of months is usually stipulated in the contract.

-· If you have an agent, this can be discussed and negotiated as well.
-However, exceptions are extremely rare.
+· If you have an agent, this can be discussed and negotiated but the latter is rare.

 · As mentioned before, if your book is topical or solves a problem that is urgent, then your desire to get published sooner is more likely to be met within reasonable limits.